CNCLgithub/ReconMem/README.md

 The data used for Study 1 are from a publicly available dataset from the following paper:

-Isola, P., Xiao, J., Parikh, D., Torralba, A., Oliva, A. What makes a photograph memorable?
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 2013.
+Isola, P., Xiao, J., Parikh, D., Torralba, A., & Oliva, A. (2013).
+What makes a photograph memorable?.
+IEEE transactions on pattern analysis and machine intelligence, 36(7), 1469-1482.

 # Setup
 First, clone this repo